nvr5een/ansible-role-ejbca/README.md

 ## Usage

-Clone this repository to your controller machine and change the IP address in `inventories/hosts` to your taget server.
+Clone this repository to your controller machine and change the IP address in `inventories/hosts` to your target server.

 Run the following command as a normal user in the root of this repository: